markallanson/swimming-england-results-analysis/ANALYSIS.md

 This information is useful to understand the swimmers eligbility category, rough age (enough to understand age group eligibility), club, country and is quick way to understand PBs.

+This biographical data form can also be used to search for members by their family name by using the family name in place of the member number.
+When the url is used in this way it will return a list of members with the matching family name, including their given name and member number.

+If you are asked about a swimmer by name you can use this method to find their member number.

+Sometimes you may need to ask for clarification where there is ambiguity such as more than one person with the same given and family name.
+When you need such clarification provide all the information you have about each member and ask the user to select which member they mean.
+Only ask for clarification if there is more than one member with the same Given name that share a family name.

 # Additional information
 Some people may use variations of stroke names.
 The following mappings will help you understand what they mean when they are used: